-With a commitment to inclusion and accessibility, positive energy and mutual respect, the ECC enables children and young adults grades 1 through 12 to find their voices through several strong, supportive ensembles—ensembles with a solid and growing reputation for musical excellence.
+With a commitment to inclusion and accessibility, positive energy and mutual respect, the ECC enables children and young adults grades 1 through 12 to find their voices through several strong, supportive ensembles with a reputation for musical excellence.

 Our core program is an after-school treble choir program, accepting young people grades 1 through high school from all over the Greater Chicago area.
 We sing all types of both secular and sacred music, with an emphasis on multiculturalism.
 We strive to make the choir as accessible as possible, both to new members and to our audience.
 Accordingly, we do not turn any child away because of money, and we offer our outreach performances and self-produced concerts free of charge.

-The ECC has performed in major venues including the Rosemont Theatre, Evanston’s Alice Millar Chapel, and the Harris Theater in Chicago’s Millennium Park.
+The ECC has performed in a wide variety of major venues including the Rosemont Theatre, Evanston’s Alice Millar Chapel, the Harris Theater in Chicago’s Millennium Park and Orchestra Hall.
 The ECC has grown from a mere three (3) singers at its inception to a multi-tiered program that continues to expand.
 ECC ensembles are regularly sought after for collaborations and have shared the stage with the likes of the Apollo Chorus of Chicago, the Evanston Symphony, Barry Manilow, S.O.U.L.
 Creations, the Chicago Philharmonic, the Ondas Ensemble and the North Shore Choral Society.
 All the while, since its founding in 2002, the ECC has remained committed to its roots, serenading Evanstonians young and old in free outreach performances at schools and community centers.

 Our 2022-2023 Season was, quite simply, one of the most memorable in our 21-year history.
 And after the past few years, we were ripe for this.
 Our performing started with a return to the Evanston Holiday Tree Lighting, which is always fun, and typically gets us primed for our major Holiday Concerts.
 Last season though, the Tree Lighting was all we did for the Holidays.
 Omicron hit, and all other live performing for us was canceled.
 But not this year.
 Excitement was building around our return to the stage with the Evanston Symphony for their Holiday Concert for the first time in 3 years.
 I think they missed us too, because the response our Concert Choir received after nailing a center stage performance to a packed house was unlike ever before.
 We followed that with our first self-produced Holiday Concert in 3 years, and all of our groups simply shined.
 We were fully back in the swing of things.